metagov/daostar/DAOIPs/daoip-5.md

 In this specification, a project is a subtype of a proposal in the sense of [DAOIP-2](DAOIP-2.md).
 This means that on-chain projects MUST publish an id of the form `CAIP10_ADDRESS + "?proposalId=" + PROPOSAL_COUNTER`, where `CAIP10_ADDRESS` is the CAIP-10 address of the proposing team or individual and `PROPOSAL_COUNTER` is an arbitrary identifier such as a uint256 counter or a hash that is locally unique per CAIP-10 address.
 Off-chain projects MAY use a similar id format where `CAIP10_ADDRESS` is replaced with an appropriate URI or URL.

+In case that Project ID is of alphanumeric or integer type, translate the Project ID to the format:
+`daoip-5:<Grant System Name>:project:<project ID>`

 Unless otherwise noted, all fields in the Projects JSON-LD Schema are REQUIRED.

 Projects JSON-LD Schema